China's Wuhan shuts down transport as global alarm mounts over virus spread

 China’s National Health Commission Vice Minister Li Bin said the virus, which can cause pneumonia and has no effective vaccine, was being spread via breathing.
 Symptoms include fever, coughing and difficulty breathing.

-“I believe the government for sure, but I still feel fearful.
-Because there’s no cure for the virus,” said Fu Ning, a 36-year-old woman in Beijing.
+“I feel fearful, because there’s no cure for the virus,” said Fu Ning, a 36-year-old woman in Beijing.
 “You have to rely on your immunity if you get an infection.
 It sounds very scary.”

+The WHO’s head of emergencies programme, Mike Ryan, said the priority was to find the roots of how the virus was passing between people.

 Fears of a pandemic initially spooked markets but they regained their footing on Wednesday, with investors citing the robust response from authorities as reassuring.

-But companies across China, from Foxconn (2317.TW) to Huawei Technologies [HWT.UL] and HSBC Holdings (HSBA.L), warned staff to avoid Wuhan and handed out masks.
+But companies with operations in China, from Foxconn (2317.TW) to Huawei Technologies and HSBC Holdings (HSBA.L), warned staff to avoid Wuhan and handed out masks.

-Terry Gou, founder of Apple (AAPL.O) supplier Foxconn, said he was advising employees not to visit China.
-Automaker General Motors Co (GM.N), which operates a plant in Wuhan in a joint venture with China’s SAIC Motor (600104.SS), placed a temporary restriction on employees’ travel to Wuhan.

-The chief executive of one of the world’s largest aircraft lessors, Aercap, said he expected the virus to impact Chinese airlines’ profitability in the first quarter.

 Airports globally stepped up screening from China.

-Russia strengthened its sanitary and quarantine controls, Britain said it was starting enhanced monitoring of passengers from Wuhan, and Singapore started screening all passengers from China.
+Russia strengthened its sanitary and quarantine controls, and Singapore and Saudi Arabia started screening all passengers from China.

 The Chinese-ruled gambling hub of Macau confirmed its first case of pneumonia linked to the coronavirus and tightened body-temperature screening measures.